AroosaIjaz/AroosaIjaz.github.io/_portfolio/value.md

 Are we important to you? or are our "feminine" traits and the female gender so low that you use it as a slur towards each other?

+Are we what you want to love? or are we what you want to own and use for your comfort and pleasure?

 Are we the ones you fight for? or are we the ones you hurt and humiliate when you want to make your rampage of terror in wars and disputes?